rdiaz02/EvAM-Tools/README.md

   evolution with high prognostic power.
 Bioinformatics, 38(3), 754–762. http://dx.doi.org/10.1093/bioinformatics/btab717

-   (About terminology: we will often refer to HESBCN, as that is the program we use, as shown here: https://github.com/danro9685/HESBCN.
+   (About terminology: we will often refer to H-ESBCN, as that is the program we use, as shown here: https://github.com/danro9685/HESBCN.
 H-ESBCN is part of the PMCE procedure).

 ### OncoBN (DBN) ###